 After soaking in the Tigh-Na-Mara spa pool until we were as mellow as milk, we slipped on white bathrobes and headed upstairs to the intimate Treetop Tapas restaurant.

-The menu is fixed – a selection of 16 tapas, all made to order and creatively presented, one after the other.
+The menu is fixed – a selection of some 16 tapas, all made to order and creatively presented and served, one after the other.
 (The menu changes, but here’s a sample.)

 Gazing out through cedar-framed windows at the serene forest, we oohed and ahhed over fresh crab meat wrapped in zucchini slices, and duck with camembert polenta and mustard greens.

 And, yes, wine can be ordered too.
 (Alcohol is an extra cost.)

 You should allow three hours for the whole “Dip and Dine” experience.